-Capstone Design is a series of courses offered to undergraduate students from all disciplines at the Georgia Institute of Technology.
+Capstone Design is a culminating course offered to undergraduate students in several disciplines at the Georgia Institute of Technology.
 Students work in teams to design, build, and test prototypes with real world applications.
 At the end of each semester students showcase their efforts at the “Capstone Design Expo”.

-The Capstone Design courses provide students the opportunity to work with real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
+The Capstone Design course provides students the opportunity to work with real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
 They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and physical prototyping.

-Student teams buy and fabricate hardware to create working, physical prototypes to see their ideas and calculations in action.
+Student teams design and build working, physical prototypes to validate their solutions.
 By working in teams they develop leadership skills and group dynamics; dealing with scheduling conflicts, meeting weekly deliverables and deadlines; and communication among team members, project sponsors, and course instructors.

-Teams attend lectures given by experts from Industry and Academia on topics including patenting, industrial design, manufacturing, market research and marketing, business funding, structure, governances, and ethics.
+Teams attend lectures given by experts from Industry and Academia on topics including industrial design, manufacturing, market research and marketing, intellectual property, company formation, codes and standards, and ethics.

 At the end of the semester, student teams display and pitch their inventions and marketability to a panel of judges, invited guest, media, and their peers, while competing for cash prizes.
 This is an excellent opportunity for sponsors to see how their project was conceptualized by the teams at the expo.